pr-branch-non-default

 This PR is sent from the head repository’s default branch.
 Sending a PR from a default branch means the head repository can’t easily be updated after the PR is merged.
 Sending a PR from a repository’s default branch, commonly

-, means that repository will have a hard time pulling in updates from the upstream repository.
+main, means that repository will have a hard time pulling in updates from the upstream repository.
 It’s generally recommended to instead create a new branch per pull request.
 You’ll need to: